 A butler’s pantry is a second pantry connected to the kitchen, the dining room, or another entertaining space.
 It’s used for extra storage and as a prep area while serving meals.
-While a butler’s pantry may seem old-fashioned, it can be a great addition to your home.
-If your home has one and you’re unsure of how to use it or you’re thinking about adding one, read on to get some ideas for using and customizing your butler’s pantry.
+While this neat pantry feature may seem old-fashioned, it can be a great addition to your home.
+If your home has one and you’re unsure of how to use it or you’re thinking about adding one, read on to get some ideas for using and customizing your pantry.

 Store Special Occasion Tableware